bencam/linux-server-configuration/README.md

 (Note: this is especially useful when making sure that the virtualenv is working correctly; when the virtualenv is activated and set up correctly, running `which python` should _not_ return `/usr/bin/python` but rather the file path to the directory where the virtualenv is located)

 `vi + /var/log/apache2/error.log`<br>
-View Apache error logs, and open the file starting with the last line
+View Apache error logs, and open the file starting with the last line (note: vi can be replaced here with nano or another text editor)

 `sudo rm -rf INSERT_NAME_OF_VIRTUALENV_HERE`<br>
 Delete a virtualenv and all of it's directories (be careful; this can't be undone)